yomorun/yomo-source-demo/README.md

 # yomo-source-demo

-The demo of `yomo-source` which sends random float32 data to `yomo-zipper` in every 100 ms.
+The demo of [yomo-source](https://yomo.run/source) which sends random float32 data to [yomo-zipper](https://yomo.run/zipper) in every 100 ms.

 ## How to run the demo project

+> Note: you need to run [yomo-zipper](https://yomo.run/zipper#how-to-config-and-run-yomo-zipper) first before running this demo project.

 ``` shell
 # YOMO_ZIPPER_ENDPOINT is the address of `yomo-zipper`.